chromium/chromium/docs/speed/benchmark/harnesses/desktop_ui.md

 There are 3 ways to add metrics to the benchmarking code

-1. Add UMA metrics to your code and include them in the [benchmark definition](../../../../tools/perf/benchmarks/tab_search.py).
+1. Add UMA metrics to your code and include them in the [story definition](../../../../tools/perf/page_sets/tab_search_story.py).
 The listed UMA metrics will show up on the result page automatically.
 2. Add C++ trace with name starts with "webui_metric:".
-Make sure your trace has category "browser" or add other categories that you use to the benchmark definition.
+Make sure your trace has category "browser" or add other categories that you use to the story definition.
 For example:
    ```c++
    void Foo::DoWork() {
      TRACE_EVENT0("browser", "webui_metric:Foo:DoWork");